aospapp/aosp/external/fonttools/README.rst

   To use the latest available data, you can install:

   * `unicodedata2 <https://pypi.python.org/pypi/unicodedata2>`__:
-    ``unicodedata`` backport for Python 2.7 and 3.x updated to the latest Unicode version 12.0.
-Note this is not necessary if you use Python 3.8 as the latter already comes with an up-to-date ``unicodedata``.
+    ``unicodedata`` backport for Python 3.x updated to the latest Unicode version 14.0.
+Note this is not necessary if you use Python 3.11 as the latter already comes with an up-to-date ``unicodedata``.

   *Extra:* ``unicode``